 When you start a new job, it can be a very exciting time, embarking on a new career and meeting new work colleagues.
 Whether you are changing career completely or switching to a similar job with a new company, there are plenty of reasons to look forward to the future.

-However, if you are in the process of applying for a mortgage, or are thinking about doing so in the next few months then starting a new job could impact your application.
-This information should help you to understand how your mortgage application could be affected by starting a new job and how to work around potential problems so that you can go ahead with purchasing a property.
+However, if you are in the process of applying for a mortgage, or thinking about doing so in the next few months then starting a new job could impact your application.
+This information should help you understand how your mortgage application could be affected by starting a new job and how to work around potential problems so that you can go ahead with purchasing a property.

 Providing proof of income through payslips

 The standard requirement for payslips required to apply for a mortgage is 3 month’s worth of payslips and two year’s P60 forms.
 Some lenders may choose to undergo the mortgage process with a lower amount of payslips, however this is uncommon.

 For many lenders, part of the lending criteria is that the applicant will provide payslips for the last three or more months to prove their income.
 If you have not been in work for a few months and are unable to provide three recent payslips, then this could cause a problem when applying for your mortgage.
 You could wait until you have been in the job for six months, so that you can provide the proof of income through payslips, although some lenders will accept a letter from your employer that confirms your salary instead.

 Some people choose to delay their mortgage application if they are due to switch jobs or try to get a mortgage agreed before they start the job application process.
 However, if it is necessary to change jobs and buy a home at the same time, there are still solutions for this.

 How long do you need to have been in a job for?